Jonathan-Jesni/synthetic-data-object-detection/README.md

 Purpose

-This project was built to understand:
+This project was built to gain practical experience with:

 Synthetic dataset generation

 Automatic bounding box labeling

-Training object detection models with YOLO
+Training object detection models using YOLO

-Full computer vision pipelines using synthetic data
+End-to-end computer vision pipelines using synthetic data